Wepa: Music video

 A music video was made to give further promotion to the song.
 It was directed by Norwegian director Ray Kay and officially premiered on 28 September 2011.
-A short-form video promoting the Miami Heat basketball team has been streaming on music video channels even before the song was released officially, but at Estefan's official website was featured a live behind-the-scenes video that showed there was an official video in the making.
+A short-form video promoting the Miami Heat basketball team had been streaming on music video channels even before the song was released officially, but at Estefan's official website featured a live behind-the-scenes video that showed there was an official video in the making.

 Critical reception about the music video was positive.
 Cindy Rodriguez from Huffington Post stated: "the "WEPA" music video is filled to the brim with energy, color, and dance numbers.
 The gorgeous 54-year-old doesn't let the young dancers leave her behind either – Estefan busts out her own moves as well.
 We absolutely love the song here at Latina!".

 Promotion

-The song was initially promoted through clubs and dance radio stations; at the same time, prior to its official release a music video featuring Estefan to the Miami Heat basketball team was launched on music video channels.
+The song was initially promoted through clubs and dance radio stations; at the same time, prior to its official release, a music video featuring Estefan and the Miami Heat basketball team was launched on music video channels.
 Although it is not the official music video, it has been supporting the spread of the song while she is promoting the song as the lead single for the album.

 Estefan gave her first live appearance with the song when she sang at the 2011 Alma Awards.
 She then appeared at The View, then made a brief appearance at The Rosie Show at OWN Network and finished as the musical guest for The Tonight Show with Jay Leno singing the song.
 She was also scheduled to appear on the program Dancing With The Stars, but the performance was never done.
 She made another appearance at the Univision special "Nuestra Navidad 2011", and an international feature of the song was done when she performed a medley of "Tres Deseos" and "Wepa" at the first season of La Voz...
 México.